Azure-Samples/azure-search-powershell-samples/PowerShell-REST/README.md

 ## Running the quickstart
 1. Open the RestHowTo-Invoke-RestMethod.ps1 file in an editor
-1. Replace <YOUR-SERVICE-NAME> and <YOUR-ADMIN-API-KEY> with the service and api-key details of your Azure Search service
+1. Replace <YOUR-SERVICE-NAME> and <YOUR-ADMIN-API-KEY> with the service and api-key details of your Azure Cognitive Search service
 1. Open a PowerShell console, navigate to the file location, and run the script: `.\RestHowTo-Invoke-RestMethod.ps1`